dchang0/dapimp2/README.md

 I also provided CONN1 CABLE (ALT), which is/was an ebay listing that sells the cables pre-assembled.
 I have no affiliation with the ebay seller.
 The listing might not even exist any more, but there are tons of sellers on ebay and Amazon that sell the same thing.

-SCHEMATIC:
+SCHEMATICS:

-Also included is a redrawn schematic.
-It should be electrically identical to Mikey's original DA PIMP 2 schematic except for the diode, which Mikey got backwards.
-My schematic corrects the polarity.
+Also included are Mikey's original schematic and the new Rev. 2 schematic.
+Rev. 2 should be electrically identical to Mikey's original DA PIMP 2 schematic except for the diode, which Mikey got backwards.
+Rev. 2 corrects the diode's polarity.

 GERBER FILES: